International probe shuts down cyberattack provider

-THE HAGUE, Netherlands (AP) — In a major hit against cybercriminals, an international police operation has taken down what investigators are calling the world’s biggest provider of potentially crippling Distributed Denial of Service attacks.
+THE HAGUE, Netherlands (AP) — In a major hit against cybercriminals, an international police operation has taken down what investigators called the world’s biggest provider of potentially crippling Distributed Denial of Service attacks.

-Police hailed the success of the operation Wednesday, saying that a joint investigation led by Dutch and British experts and coordinated by European Union police agency Europol led to the arrests on Tuesday of the administrators of the website webstresser.org.
+Police hailed the success of the operation Wednesday, saying that a joint investigation led by Dutch and British experts and supported by European Union police agency Europol led to the arrest on Tuesday of the administrators of the website webstresser.org.

-Europol says in a statement that administrators were arrested in Britain, Croatia, Canada and Serbia, the illegal service was shut down and computers and other infrastructure seized in the Netherlands, the United States and Germany.
+Europol said webstresser.org had more than 136,000 registered users and racked up 4 million attacks on banks, governments, police forces and the gaming industry.
 Distributed Denial of Service, or DDoS, attacks attempt to make online services unavailable by overwhelming them with traffic from multiple sources.

+“It used to be that in order to launch a DDoS attack, one had to be pretty well versed in internet technology,” Europol said in a statement.
+“That is no longer the case.”

 Most Read Business Stories